 Downloading the reduced spectra for one or more observations

-The vast majority of users will want to download the final products of the DRP, either the datacube or RSS files.
-These are the final products of the 3d stage of the DRP, and a full description of how to download these files is provided in the Data Access page.
+The vast majority of users will want to download the final products of the Data Reduction Pipeline (DRP), either the datacube or RSS files.
+These are the final products of the 3d stage of the DRP as described by the data model, and a full description of how to download these files is provided in the Data Access page.

 Choosing the file format: CUBE vs. RSS and LIN vs. LOG